bharattech/rust-wasm.tech/content/blog/the-choice-between-rust-go-assemblyScript-or-other-languages-2023-02-05.md

-title = "The choice between Rust, Go, AssemblyScript, or other languages" date = "2023-02-05T17:05:19Z" template = "blog" tags = ["rust", "wasm", "webassembly"]
+title = "The choice between Rust, Go, AssemblyScript, or other languages for compiling to wasm" date = "2023-02-05T17:05:19Z" template = "blog" tags = ["rust", "wasm", "webassembly"]